isuhao/OGTatt/Docs/Ideas.md

 ##### Emblem

-Boars head.
+Boars head
 bright Green

 -----------------------

 #### Association of Autonomous Astronauts

-Trying to get into space they ran into a little budget problem.
+Trying to get away from this place they ran into a little budget problem.

 ##### Emblem